-The pudding reminds me of the banana pudding my grandma used to make.
+This no-bake banana pudding recipe reminds me of the banana pudding my grandma used to make.
 It’s sweet, creamy, and thick with abundant vanilla.
-The pudding itself has no bananas in it, and they’re layered in the pan with Nilla wafers, making the pudding quite universal for non-banana desserts.
+The pudding itself has no bananas in it, but they’re layered in the pan with Nilla wafers, making the pudding quite universal for non-banana desserts.

 If you’ve never had pudding from scratch, it’s nothing like pudding mix from a box.
 I love the results of pudding mix in cookies or banana bread, but for eating as-is, scratch pudding is the promised land.

 The homemade banana pudding is sweet, luscious, and smooth with big nostalgic appeal.
 The texture from the wafers and the bananas, both suspended in thick and creamy, is pure good old-fashioned comfort food in a bowl.

 If you’ve never made Nilla Wafer banana pudding from scratch, you’re going to love it.

 To make this banana pudding from scratch, you’ll need: